benz foam fire truck

 The powder does not cool the fuel significantly; instead, it chemically inhibits combustion.
 This makes dry powder extremely fast-acting on flammable liquid and gas fires.

-IV.
+III.
 Where Dry Powder Fire Trucks Work Best

 Dry powder fire trucks are essential for specific high-risk environments: